 There’s a weather station on the large summit area, a logbook and a small pit that forms a rudimentary wind shelter.
 You wouldn’t want to try and camp on the summit.

 As you’d expect being over 3,500m above sea level, there are sweeping views for a long way, in every direction.
 To the north east is Mummy Mountain, and to the right (directly east) is Kyle Canyon, the town of Mt Charleston and the end of Route 157.
+On a clear day you can see Mount Whitney and the Sierras and Death Valley’s Telescope Peak to the west.

 It’s back the same way after a brief stop at the top, with the benefit I can enjoy the views a lot more going downhill!

-It’s taken about four hours up but only 2.5 hours to get back down… although it’s a fairly long trail, it’s also relatively easy walking.
+It’s taken me about four hours up to Charleston Peak, but only 2.5 hours to get back down… although it’s a fairly long trail, it’s also relatively easy walking.
 Like most trails in the US, there seems to be a rule that trails must not exceed a certain grade, and the use of switch-backs means you can always maintain a fairly good pace.
 A few years later, I’m back to hike Mummy Mountain – a much harder walk that takes almost as long to hike, despite being about half the distance.

 You could also return via the North Loop to form a circuit; it would be about the same length, but with a 1.4 mile walk along the road back to the car.
 I did attempt the hike to Charleston Peak the following year via the North Loop, but this time in March.
 Despite being prepared for colder conditions, I reached a steep snow-filled side gully that I had to cross, which I just didn’t feel comfortable traversing.
 A small slip would have meant tumbing a fair distance downhill, and I still had a few miles to go before I reached the summit.

-Interactive topographical map [CalTopo]
+- Interactive CalTopo topographical map